 - Dimples – dip fingers in water and poke fingertips into dough going straight down in a quick motion like playing the piano.
 Go over the dough 2-3 times to create plenty of dimples.

 - Add Toppings and Bake – Re-whisk topping then drizzle it evenly over the top of the dough.
 Bake at 450˚F for 22-25 minutes until golden brown.
 I aim for 25 minutes for a crisp crust.
-Immediately transfer bread to a wire rack and rest 10 minutes before slicing.
+Immediately transfer the bread to a wire rack and rest for 10 minutes before slicing.

 There could be a few reasons – use a thermometer to ensure your water temperature is 105-115˚F so you don’t kill your yeast.
-Check that your yeast isn’t expired – if it doesn’t form a foamy later in the first step, discard and start over with fresh yeast.
-Also, measure flour correctly.
+Check that your yeast isn’t expired – if it doesn’t form a foamy later in the first step, discard it, and start over with fresh yeast.
+Also, measure flour correctly as too much flour can result in a dense dough.

 How to Serve Focaccia